mjurczyk/png-to-hex/README.md

 > If set to imageWidth, converter will produce stripes instead of batches.

 cli: ***-w*** | ***-width***

 default: ***5***

 #### batchHeight
 > Batch size.
 Batch height usually depends on the application.
 For 8-bit displays you want to keep it 8.
 If you display write buffer is 16, 32 etc. you ought to adjust the height.

 cli: ***-h*** | ***-height***

 default: ***8***

 #### preview
 > If set to true, transformed images will be saved in the preview directory (useful when you try different bwThreshold values on your images).

 cli: ***-p*** | ***-preview***

 default: ***false***

 #### previewDir
 > Preview files directory.

 cli: ***-pdir***

 default: ***'./preview'***

 #### previewExt
 > Preview files extension.
 This does not affect the true extension of the file, which will still be a png.

 cli: ***-pext***

 default: ***'png'***

 ## Sample implementation
-This is a sample implementation of the final hex table and Nokia 5110 display:
+This is a sample implementation of the final hex table on Nokia 5110 display:

 ```C
 /*